TracyH0407/Sparkify---Blog/README.md

 # <center>Predicting user who unsubscribe using PySpark
 ## Project Overview
 Sparkify is a popular digital music service where many of users stream their favorite songs everyday using either free or paid services.
 This project is to develop a model that predict which users are at risk cancelling their service.
 If we can accurately identify those users before they leave, the business can offer them incentives and discounts potentially saving millions in revenues.

+A machine learning model would be developed to predict those users who are likely to leave the service based on a list of user characteristics and behaviours.

 The full details of the analysis and code can be found at [here](Sparkify.ipynb).

 ## Data